Products + Services

 Repel them

-Good old bug spray is one of the most effective ways to keep mosquitoes at bay.
-You have a variety of choices when it comes to repellent, and the key distinction among them is the active ingredient.
+Good old bug spray is one of the most effective ways to keep mosquitoes at bay and the key distinction among brands is the active ingredient.

-Repellents with DEET are very effective.
-It’s among the ingredients that the CDC recommends and the American Association of Pediatrics gives the green light to use products with a 10-30 percent concentration on children two months and older.
+Repellents with DEET are among the ingredients that the CDC recommends and the American Association of Pediatrics gives the green light for their use on children if the concentration is 30 percent or less.

-Another CDC-approved option is a repellent containing the active ingredient Picaridin, such as Off Family Care.
-(Look for 20 percent concentration.)
+Another CDC-approved option are repellents containing the active ingredient Picaridin; look for a 20 percent concentration.

-Still another CDC-sanctioned repellent is lemon eucalyptus, used in products such as Repel, which provide protection for up to six hours.
-It is for people ages three and up, and is most effective at 30 percent concentration.
+Still another CDC-sanctioned repellent ingredient is lemon eucalyptus, which is most effective at a 30 percent concentration.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.